andreaskaempf/adventofcode/2024/README.md

   the end of the first occurrence of the sequence.
 Used brute force, runs in about 2 minutes in Go.

+* **Day 23** (Go): Given a list of connected node pairs, find all groups of 3 that are connected to each other, where at least on of the nodes starts with 't' (Part 1).
+For Part 2, find the largest set of nodes that are all connected to each other, sort names and join with commas.
+Did this directly, no graph library (would not have helped).

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)